 Scientific studies show that artistic activities have a positive influence on our brain and personality.
 The studies prove that children involved in visual arts or music have better results in school, and have improved fine motor coordination.
 They are more confident, more emotionally stable, and suffering less from psychological problems such as depression and ADHD.
 This stability continues through puberty into adulthood.

 Masters Art Academy is a nonprofit educational organization which offers art classes, workshops and school programs.
-Our programs are flexible and can be adjusted to every level, with the goal to offer the knowledge and practice necessary to develop high level skills.
-The same way a child can´t become a writer without learning to write, no child can develop real artistic skills without professional art education.
+Our programs are flexible and suitable for every level, with the goal to offer the knowledge and practice necessary to develop high level skills.
+The same way a child cannot become a writer without learning to write, no child can develop real artistic skills without professional art education.

 We believe that real art is the result of talent, emotions and education.
 According to Frederik Ross, the founder of the Art Renewal Center "fine art is a universal language, with a recognizable set of standards, including visual vocabulary and grammar, that communicates across all continents and cultures.
 If a work of art cannot communicate visually - without a verbal description - then it is not successful and therefore not intrinsically valuable".
 We think that every form of expression what pleases the eyes or ears can have at least a temporary value but if an art work needs verbal explanations, it is a hybrid between visual art and story telling, and therefore not real visual art.